PG&E to install SmartMeters in Sebastopol again

 Contreras said the company will roll out its program carefully and deliberately, ensuring residents understand not only how SmartMeters work but that they also have a right to opt out - for a price.

-No SmartMeters will be installed where customers have not been notified in advance, she said.
+No SmartMeters, which are in wide use elsewhere in the state, will be installed where customers have not been notified in advance, she said.
 Those choosing to stick with conventional meters must pay a $75 fee, plus $10 a month for three years.

 But the plan already has aroused the ire of a Sebastopol-based group that has spent years fighting a regionwide plan to replace analog gas and electricity meters with digital ones critics claim pose a threat to human health, safety and privacy.